 Be sure to take good care of your eyes, especially when you go out into the sun.
 Always wear sunglasses and never look directly into the sun.
 Remember not to squint!
 Resting your eyes is also a great way to preserve your vision, so be sure to take a break every 10 minutes while working on a computer or looking at other electronic screens.

 If your eyes feel tired or or you get dizzy, it is probably eye strain, so rest up!
-Following these simple tips along with practicing daily eye exercises and taking the right vitamins can help you overcome your astigmatism safely and naturally!
+Following these simple tips along and taking the right vitamins can help you overcome your astigmatism safely and naturally!